Tallapoosa Work

 What Kudzu Hides

 I have long been fascinated with kudzu, the invasive plant brought into the South in the 20th century to stop erosion.
 I viewed it as obscurance, suffocation, and suppression.
 An artist friend said she viewed it as whiteness.
-Here, a kudzu vine basket created by an Alabama craftsperson sits above artifacts, a bowl and arrowheads that are from the Gadsden Museum of Art collection.
+Here, a kudzu vine basket created by an Alabama craftsperson sits above a late Mississippian bowl and arrowheads.